Income Tax Calculator - Calculate Tax for FY 2025-26

-Calculate your income tax under new and old regime for FY 2024-25.
-Get instant tax liability calculation with slab-wise breakdown and cess computation.
+Calculate your income tax under new and old regime for FY 2025-26 (AY 2026-27).
+Get instant tax liability with slab-wise breakdown, rebate u/s 87A, and cess computation based on latest Budget 2025 slabs.

 Calculate Income Tax